ericardmatosz/NLW-IA-API/README.md

 The project has the following <strong>features</strong>:
 - Generate a transcription of an mp3 audio with AI
 - Prompt listing
-- Uploading audios and transcriptions to the database
+- Uploading audio and transcriptions to the database
 - Execute the prompt action through AI and return a response

 ## 🤖 How do I start the project?